jhu-library-applications/traject_horizon/README.md

 ## Note on character encodings

-By default, traject-horizon assumes the data in your Horizon database is stored in the Marc8 encoding.
+By default, traject_horizon assumes the data in your Horizon database is stored in the Marc8 encoding.
 (I think this is true of all Horizon databases?).
-And by default, traject-horizon will transcode it to UTF-8, marking leader byte 9 in any exported MARC appropriately (Using the Marc4J AnselConverter class).
+And by default, traject_horizon will transcode it to UTF-8, marking leader byte 9 in any exported MARC appropriately (Using the Marc4J AnselConverter class).

 If you'd like traject to avoid this transcode, you can set the traject